South Caicos Fishing

 Deep Sea Sport Fishing

-As the tourism industry on South Caicos is quite limited, deep sea sport and bill fishing has never caught on.
-Conditions are prime, yet it is necessary to make the short island hop by plane to either Providenciales or Grand Turk to find a properly-outfitted water sports operator.
+Deep sea sport and bill fishing has never really caught on in South Caicos, even though the conditions for this type of fishing are prime.
+It's usually necessary to make the short trip by plane to either Providenciales or Grand Turk to find a properly outfitted water sports operator.

 Protected Areas

 It is illegal to fish in any national park or nature reserve in the Turks and Caicos.
-There are three such areas near South Caicos that should be taken into consideration.
+There are three protected areas near South Caicos that you ought to be aware of.

 The shallow wetlands of the Bell Sound National Park should be taken into consideration when bonefishing in the greater Bell Sound region.
 There are several viable spots in the area, but avoid the national park.

-The Admiral Cockburn Land and Sea National Park consists of Long Cay, Dove Cay, Six Hills Cays, Middleton Cay, and the South Caicos coastlines of Shark Bay (Gannaway Bay) and East Bay.
+The Admiral Cockburn Land and Sea National Park consists of Long Cay, Dove Cay, Six Hills Cays, Middleton Cay, the South Caicos coastlines of Shark Bay (Gannaway Bay) and Salterra Beach, and the greater East Bay area.

 There are proposals to allow for responsible catch and release bonefishing in national parks and nature reserves.
-If passed, extensive shallows off of East Caicos and in Bell Sound would be open for fishing.
-This change was proposed in 2016, but has not been passed yet.
+If passed, extensive shallows off East Caicos and in Bell Sound would be open for fishing.
+This change was proposed in 2016, but has not yet passed.

-If possible, when DIY fishing we recommend obtaining your license on Providenciales (all international flights land at the Providenciales Airport) or Grand Turk before continuing onto South Caicos.
+If you plan to go DIY fishing on South Caicos, consider buying your license on Providenciales or Grand Turk before continuing on to South Caicos.